cs6450-PlaceholderName/cs6450-labs/README.md

 What optimizations worked well and why
 What didn’t work and lessons learned
 Ideas for further improvement

-A short note on individual contributions from each team member
+Individual contributions from each team member:

+- Artem: batching, asynch RPC
+- Ash:
+- Brendon:
+- Cayden: